cms-sw/cmssw/pull_request_template.md

 - [ ] I have verified that this PR submission is really intended for the chosen branch
 - [ ] I have verified that changes follow [CMS Naming, Coding, And Style Rules](http://cms-sw.github.io/cms_coding_rules.html)
-- [ ] I have succesfully performed the basic test procedure suggested in the [CMSSW PR instructions](https://cms-sw.github.io/PRWorkflow.html)
+- [ ] I have successfully performed the basic test procedure suggested in the [CMSSW PR instructions](https://cms-sw.github.io/PRWorkflow.html)